Versioning and bumps

 - Canonical stable SemVer.
 No prerelease, no build metadata, no leading

-v. - Acts as both the minimum managed baseline (managed tags below it are malformed) and the bump baseline when no stable tag exists.
+v. - Acts as both the adoption boundary and the bump baseline when no newer managed stable tag exists.